 In each use case, it is vital to think about both reactive and proactive touchpoints.
 A reactive interface is where you deploy a traditional search box.
 A proactive touchpoint operates without specific user input.
 After analyzing user behavior, the platform can make recommendations for what they might need in addition to what they have already found, or even what they might need next.

-For an insurance company like Humana, this might be a policy option or some health and wellness information.
+For a Humana, this might be a policy option or some health and wellness . insurance company like

 While this implementation process may sound difficult, it doesn’t have to be.
 For example, the Coveo platform makes integration rather simple through: